smithc36-tcd/hpc-group/assignment_one/ass_1.md

 **Modify the program that you used in question 5.1 and do the following such that the code runs properly with `-O2` optimization:**

-- The code runs as expected, inspecting the asm code shows the program executes the loop as intended.
+The code runs as expected, inspecting the asm code shows the program executes the loop as intended.
+In order to make the code run as expected with `-O2`, we used the volatile keyword for the C array.

 #### Task 5.4.2 \

+Below are the average and and minimum timing for the loop over 20 iterations.

-- Average Exectution time: 0.000013399 s
+- Average Exectution time:   0.00006533 s
-- Min Exectution time: 0.000133991 s
+- Min Exectution time:       0.00006294 s

 \pagebreak